 (2)(c) The approved budget for the airport for the current fiscal year can be found in this link FY21 Airport Budget Department Book.

 (2)(d) This is a link to the draft report of PIE’s Master Plan Update, which is a planning tool to guide short- and long-term development to PIE to meet the future operational demands that may be required of the Airport over the next 20 years.
 The Board of County Commissioners approved the Master Plan Update via Resolution at its November 17, 2020 regular meeting Res 20-162 Adopt PIE Master Plan.
 The Federal Aviation Administration (FAA) has not yet accepted the master plan and posted it on their website.
-When the Master Plan Update is accepted by the FAA, the final report will be uploaded on our website.

 (2)(e) PIE must submit its financial data in accordance with Federal Aviation Administration (FAA) Authorization Act of 1994 and Public Law 103-305.
 The Certification Activity Tracking System (CATS) consists of two forms that disseminate Congressionally mandated airport financial information—CATS Form 126 and CATS Form 127.